-I’ve cut down on actual food waste, but what about all of that food packaging?
-The idea of the plastic bags I brought home ending up on the beach makes my heart hurt.
-I began to explore my options to reuse packaging and preventing this from happening.
-Recycling is of course, an excellent answer to reduce waste.
+It’s great that I’ve cut down on actual food waste, but what about all of that food packaging?
+The thought of the plastic bags I bring home ending up on the beach or in a stream makes my heart hurt.
+I began to explore options for reusing packaging.
+Recycling is, of course, an excellent way to reduce waste.
 However, finding ways to repurpose extra packaging is an even better way.
+Our everyday grocery staples often come in packaging you can reuse.

 Reducing waste starts at the grocery store.
-Think about what items you often buy, and if you are up for it, challenge yourself to make it from scratch!
+Think about what items you often buy, and if you are up for it, challenge yourself to make it from scratch instead.
+Ok, so that’s not always possible, but you can start small with it.

-I used to buy a dessert every time I went to the store, but now I try out a new recipe and make desserts (cookies, pies, and cupcakes) from scratch instead!
+I used to buy a dessert every time I went to the store, but now I try out a new recipe and make desserts (cookies, pies, and cupcakes) from scratch instead.
 It is so rewarding to swap out a common purchase like dessert, dressings, sauces, even oat milk, with something you can make at home.
+Granted it takes a little bit of time, but that’s less plastic and food-grade cardboard (which you can’t always recycle) to contend with afterward.

 Next time you are shopping for your favorite pantry staples, select items packaged in bulk or materials that can be recycled to prevent bringing in unnecessary waste.